patschu11/dynamatic/docs/fpga24/UsingDynamatic.md

 >
 > Goodbye!
 > ```

-Intermediate and final results of `visualize` are stored in `tutorials/Introduction/Ch1/out/visual/`.

-> [!IMPORTANT]
-> Launch the dataflow visualizer from Dynamatic's top-level folder.
-> ```sh
-> ./bin/visual-dataflow
-> ```

-On the main menu, the visualizer prompts you to indicate the path to a DOT file and a CSV file to render the visualization.

-> [!IMPORTANT]
-> Select each file by clicking on each corresponding button in the visualizer's menu and navigating to it in the file explorer that pops up.
-The DOT and CSV files are located, respetively, at `tutorials/Introduction/Ch1/out/visual/loop_accumulate.dot` and `tutorials/Introduction/Ch1/out/visual/sim.csv`.

 You should now see a visual representation of the dataflow circuit you just synthesized.
 In this example, the original source code had 5 basic blocks, which are transcribed here in 5 labeled rectangular boxes.
 Two of these basic blocks represent the start and end of the kernel before and after the loop, respectively.
 The other 3 hold the loop's logic.